PhantomBeardPH/STALKER-Script-Fixer/README.md

 Uses generator-style iteration

-Ideal for low-spec machines and older PCs used for modding.
+Ideal for low-spec machines and older PCs used for modding

-👥 Contributing
-Pull requests welcome!

-If you’re a STALKER modder or Lua nerd, help improve:

-Detection logic

-Wrap patterns

-GUI frontend (optional future goal)

-Error logging and UI feedback
+📁 Where are backups saved?
 NOTE: Backups are saved in the same folder as the original file, with a .bak extension added to the filename.

 ✅ Example: